 HOW IS THE MONEY AWARDED?

-● Once the project is approved, the business/property owner will write a check to DMA for their portion of 25% of the total project cost.
+● Upon approval, the business/property owner will provide a portion of 25% of the total project cost.

 ● The contractor of choice submits a W-9 form and invoice for the proposed project to DMA.

-● Work begun prior to receipt of a letter of commitment is not eligible for funding.
+● Work begun prior to approval is not eligible for funding.

-● Business/property owner will submit two high resolutions “After Photos” (JPEG or PDF preferred) of the completed project.
+● Business/property owners will submit two high resolutions “After Photos” (JPEG or PDF preferred) of the completed project.

-● Division-Midway will review the completed project to determine that the work performed was the work approved.
+● Upon completion, a reviewal of the completed project will determine whether the work performed was the approved plan.

 ● An applicant that applies in this round may also re-apply for the next round a year after.

-● Projects will be based on funding available and will be awarded on a first come/first served basis.
+● Projects will be based on funding availability and first come, first serve.

 WHAT IF I DON’T HAVE THE MONEY TO MEET THE MATCH?